 The debate over the scope of local government authority vis-à-vis state authority did not end with the enactment of the home rule amendments.
-On the contrary, the passage of Article XI, section 2, and Article IV, section 1(5), catalyzed a century-long process of interpreting, refining, reconsidering, and applying those amendments-a process that continues today.
+On the contrary, the passage of Article XI, Section 2, and Article IV, Section 1(5), catalyzed a century-long process of interpreting, refining, reconsidering, and applying those amendments-a process that continues today.
 As the following overview demonstrates, jurists and attorneys have disagreed over the intent of the framers who crafted the amendments, the understanding of the voters who ratified the amendments, and the proper application of the amendments to struggles between state and local authority.
 The overview is by no means exhaustive.
-Rather, it highlights some of the key
+11 Rather, it highlights some of the key

-9 Or Const.
-Art XI, § 2.
+&lt;sup>9 Or Const, Art XI, § 2.

-10 Or Const.
-Art IV. § 1(5).
+&lt;sup>10 Or Const, Art IV, § 1(5).

-11 For a truly exhaustive look at home rule in Oregon through the late-1980s, see Orval Etter, MUNICIPAL HOME RULE ON AND OFF: "UNCONSTITUTIONAL LAW IN OREGON" (1st ed 1991).
-Further, a law review article written in judicial opinions, characters, and philosophies that have contributed to the evolution of the home rule doctrine in Oregon.
+&lt;sup>11 For a truly exhaustive look at home rule in Oregon through the late-1980s, see Orval Etter, MUNICIPAL HOME RULE ON AND OFF: "UNCONSTITUTIONAL LAW IN OREGON" (1st ed 1991).
+Further, a law review article written in 1920 by Portland attorney Richard Montague offers a good picture of home rule doctrine to that point.
+See Richard Montague, Law of Municipal Home Rule in Oregon, 8 CAL L REV 151 (1920).

+judicial opinions, characters, and philosophies that have contributed to the evolution of the home rule doctrine in Oregon.